 - Extra body weight: Extra weight equals more pressure that can constrict veins.

 - Hormones: Specifically, extra progestin in the body when you’re pregnant dilates (widens or opens) the veins.
-Of course, hormonal fluctuations throughout life can bring on vein issues, including puberty, future pregnancy, breastfeeding and menopause.
-In addition, hormonal changes from medications such as birth control pills, IUD, etc. and HRT (hormone replacement therapy), as well as fertility treatments can all contribute to the formation of vein problems throughout your life as a woman.
+Of course, hormonal fluctuations throughout life can bring on vein issues, including puberty, future pregnancy, breastfeeding, and menopause.
+In addition, hormonal changes from medications such as birth control pills, IUD, etc., HRT (hormone replacement therapy), and fertility treatments can all contribute to the formation of vein problems throughout your life as a woman.

 Pregnancy Vascular Problems: Permanent or Fleeting?

-Since many of the above conditions of pregnancy (like uterus size and weight) will return to normal post pregnancy, your newly arrived varicose veins may also disappear.
-However, if you have a genetic tendency to develop vascular issues, that tendency never goes away.
+Since many of the above pregnancy conditions (like uterus size and weight) will return to normal post-pregnancy, your newly arrived varicose veins may also disappear.
+However, if you have a genetic tendency to develop vascular issues, that tendency never disappears.
 This may mean your varicose veins may require treatment to banish them.
 In addition, hormonal fluctuations will continue during your life, especially as you age or if you become pregnant again.
-These issues may also lead to recurrence of varicose veins throughout over time.
-Vein walls and valves may also weaken purely due to aging, so many women see a recurrence of discolored, bulging, and sometimes painful, varicose veins after age 40 and/or during menopause.
+These issues may also lead to the recurrence of varicose veins throughout over time.
+Vein walls and valves may also weaken purely due to aging.
+Many women see a recurrence of discolored, bulging, and sometimes painful varicose veins after age 40 and/or during menopause.

 Wait and See, Then Get Expert Vein Treatment